OSSPhilippines/covid19-tracker-cli/README.md

 [![Banner](.github/wareneutron_covid19_tracker_cli_github_banner.png)](https://docs.wareneutron.com/covid19-tracker-cli)

-**COVID-19 Tracker and CLI** is an open-source NodeJS application for command line interface to track COVID-19 cases around the world.
+**COVID-19 Tracker & CLI** is an open-source NodeJS application for command line interface to track COVID-19 cases around the world.
 An optimized NodeJS application and a simple tracker with real-time updates from reliable data source.
 It Supports terminal for linux and macos, command prompt for windows, and termux for android.

 ## 😎 Demo